vlutton/encore-ui/README.md

 # Demo App

-You can see all components in action by visiting [the Encore UI demo page](http://rackerlabs.github.io/encore-ui/0.2.1/).
+You can see all components in action by visiting [the Encore-UI demo page](http://rackerlabs.github.io/encore-ui/).

 # Support